19 Ways To Create Good Karma.

 4. Pick up litter in your neighborhood.
 It’s good exercise, it’s good for everyone and it’s contagious!
 Make it a point to pick up a piece everyday!
 Give homage to our dear Earth who has carried us everyday of our existence.

 5. Do something creative with a youngling.
-Paint, draw, make sock puppets, role play (yep, I said it), read out loud or simply enjoy their company.
+Paint, draw, make sock puppets, create a spiritual collage, role play (yep, I said it), read out loud or simply enjoy their company.
 Help them to control the force and wield a lightsaber!

 6. Make someone an offer they can’t refuse.
 A foot rub, hand massage, lend an ear, a shoulder or give a great big bear hug for no good reason.